The Tales of Ensign Stål: Description

 The first poem and eventual Finnish national anthem, Vårt Land.

 The first part of Ensign Stål was first published in the revolutionary year 1848, the second in 1860.
-It shaped Finnish identity and was later given out free during the Winter War to raise patriotic spirit.
+It shaped Finnish identity and was later given out for free during the Winter War to raise a patriotic spirit.
 The first chapter of the poem also became the national anthem of Finland.

 The name of the title character, "Stål", is Swedish for steel, a typical example of a so-called "soldier's name".
 These were names, often consisting of simple words for traits or traits related to the military or nature, given to Swedish soldiers by their commanders, and many of Runeberg's characters have them: Dufva, Svärd and Hurtig ('pigeon', 'sword' and 'quick') are other examples.

 The poems of Ensign Stål feature several officers who fought in the Finnish War, including marshals Wilhelm Mauritz Klingspor and Johan August Sandels, generals Carl Nathanael af Klercker, Carl Johan Adlercreutz, and Georg Carl von Döbeln, and Colonel Otto von Fieandt.